Dandruff affects nearly half of the adult population, making it one of the most common skin disorders.

 - Most cases of dandruff should clear quickly after using anti-dandruff shampoos.

 - When applying medicated shampoos, make sure that the shampoo infiltrates the scalp area if you have long hair.
-Ensure that the medication reaches the scalp, and let it lie on the scalp for some time before washing.
+Ensure that the medication reaches the scalp and lies on the scalp for some time before washing.